-Commented [EH30R29]: I would keep it since it's preserved elsewhere in the handbook and the comptroller is still ultimately approved by the SB. sciences.
-Grant applications are due by October 15.
-Determinations are made in December for projects beginning in January.
+Commented [EH30R29]: I would keep it since it's preserved elsewhere in the handbook and the comptroller is still ultimately approved by the SB.

 PUBLIC MEMORIAL COMMITTEE

 Public Memorial Committee was established for the purpose of memorializing and officially recognizing those persons whose exemplary accomplishments have reflected credit and honor upon the Town of Arlington, in accordance with certain criteria established and set forth in writing by the Committee.
 Said Committee shall be the official source for memorialization of persons by the Town.
 The Committee shall consist of five registered voters of the Town, to be appointed by the Select Board.
 Two shall be appointed for a term of three years and two for a term of two years and one for a term of one year; all to serve until their respective successors are duly appointed and qualified.